hengque/elk-analytics-katacoda-tutorial/elk-analytics/step3.md

   margin-right: 10px;
   background-color: aliceblue;
   padding: 1em;">
 A <i>container</i> consists of an application and everything that application needs to run, in terms of dependencies, needed system configurations, and so on.
-Containerization is a useful way of shipping software to make sure they can be run anywhere, assuming software capable of running the containers are available.</br>
+Containerization is a useful way of shipping software to make sure they can be run anywhere, assuming software capable of running the containers is available.</br>
 </br>
-In this tutorial, we are using <code>docker-compose</code> (pre-installed in our Katacoda environment) to start three containers; one containing Elasticsearch, one containing Logstash, and one containing Kibana.
+In this tutorial, we are using <code>docker-compose</code> (pre-installed in our Katacoda environment) to start three containers: one containing Elasticsearch, one containing Logstash, and one containing Kibana.
 The <code>--no-start</code>-flag passed to <code>docker-compose</code> is used to make it build the containers without starting them (we will want to make some configurations before we start).</br>
 </br>
 You can read more about <code>docker-compose</code> <a href="https://docs.docker.com/compose/reference/">here</a> (and specifically about <code>docker-compose up</code> <a href="https://docs.docker.com/compose/reference/up/">here</a>).